josephbeuysmum/Dertisch/README.md

 Head Chefs
 ----------

 The people who control the staff and the menu.
-Head Chefs are `interactors`, which have access to specific `proxies` in order to create particular combinations of data.
+Head Chefs are `headChefs`, which have access to specific `proxies` in order to create particular combinations of data.

 Waiters
 -------

 The people who take dishes from kitchen to table.
-Waiters are `presenters`, which are given data by `interactors` in order to populate and control `views`.
+Waiters are `waiters`, which are given data by `headChefs` in order to populate and control `views`.

 Tables
 ------